celestiaorg/nmt/spec/nmt.md

 	isMaxNamespaceIDIgnored bool
 }
 ```
-The final proof would consist of the following NMT nodes in the same exact order: `00 00 ead8d25` and `01 01 71ca46a`.

 `start, end:`  1) the starting index `start`and the ending index `end` of leaves that match the provided namespace ID `nid`.
 Note that `end` is non-inclusive.

 `nodes`: The `nodes` hold the tree nodes necessary for the Merkle range proof of `[start, end)`  ordered according to in-order traversal of the tree.